panyao/sodacloud/README.md

 b.
 In Java, generic collections are not supported for incoming pass by value types because Java does not have reified generic types.

-Setting up an Android project
+Setting up an Android project [again, I need to know what I need installed]
 ------------

 1.Create a new Android project in eclipse and import the SodaCloudAndroid library project.

-2.Setting the correct permissions in AndroidManifest.xml file.
+2.Setting the correct permissions in AndroidManifest.xml file. [what are they?]

-3.Initializing AndroidSoda and connecting
+3.Initializing AndroidSoda and connecting [what does this mean?]

 a)The activity will need to implement AndroidSodaListener interface and override the connected() method.
 Then AndroidSoda.init() will call the connected() method and return the AndroidSoda object.
-After that, you can use AndroidSoda for any connection with the server.
+After that, you can use AndroidSoda for any connection with the server. [maybe explain this a little more clearly]

 ```java
    public class MainActivity extends Activity implements AndroidSodaListener {